devilry/devilry-django/not_for_deploy/docs/contact.rst

 Your local Devilry support
 ##########################
-The local Devilry support typically adds a link to a page with their contact information in the Devilry header.
-Click your name in the upper right corner when logged in to Devilry, and see the links in the *Help*-section.
+The local Devilry support typically adds a link to a page with their contact information in the help page.
+Click the question mark in the upper right corner when logged in to Devilry, and look for a link to internal/organization specific devilry documentation.

 Contact email --- only for special cases
 ########################################

 .. warning::

     This is only for contact requests that does not belong in the open contact channels, like the issue tracker, or in the Q&A forums.
 This mailinglist is typically for those that need private and direct contact with the Developers,